 The NYSDEC (1999) proposed the lowest effect level (LEL) and the severe effect level (SEL), and considered that if the SEL criteria was exceeded, the metal may severely impact biota health, whereas if only the LEL criterion was exceeded, the metal may moderately impact biota health.
 The CCME (1998) guidelines identified two numerical levels: the lower level is termed the interim sediment quality guideline (ISQG) or threshold effect level (TEL) value, and the upper level is called the probable effect level (PEL).
-Sediment chemical concentrations below ISQG values are not expected to be associated with any adverse biological effects.
+Sediment chemical concentrations below ISQG values are not expected to be associated with any adverse biological effects, while concentrations above the PEL are expected to be frequently associated with adverse biological effects.